rimichaeru/gitdjango/README.md

 8. After <i>SOCIAL_AUTH_GITHUB_KEY=</i> insert your Client ID, and after <i>SOCIAL_AUTH_GITHUB_SECRET=</i> insert your newly generated Client secret, without any spaces

 #### Running the server
-1. In the terminal, with the local python env running, cd into /GitDjango (where manage.py is)
+1. In the terminal, with the local python env running, cd into GitDjango/ (where manage.py is)
+2. Run: python manage.py migrate
-2. Run: python manage.py runserver
+3. Run: python manage.py runserver
+4. In your browser go to: http://localhost:8000/
+5. And finally follow the on-screen login flow!